ColoredCloud/Attention-Guided-Recursive-Convolutional-System/README.md

+# Description
+The system recursively uses models for convolution operations on inputs, coupled with simple attention mechanisms to deal with priorities and points that need to be subdivided.
+The model is designed to deal with and solve both logical and mathematical problems, as it is common to think about mathematical problems by converting them into several simple problems or combinations of definitions.

-## Usage
+# Usage

 To use the models, you can follow these steps:

-1. Import the necessary modules:
+## 1. Import the necessary modules:

 ```python
 import torch